JiaTHui/row_count.sh/README.md

 # row_count.sh
 Compare the number of source and target database tables and count(*) to compare the number

+## **Function**

+1. Compare the missing database and table names of the source and target databases
+2. Compare count(*).
+3. You can use check sum if you want to change it, but I am too lazy to change it here

 ## Modify the script

 139~151